Pawsey Setonix for deep learning

 • /scratch/<project_id>/<user_id> for temporary storage.

-• As mentioned here, files in /scratch are deleted after 30 days of no access.
-The policy checks the last access time of the files.
-Therefore, even if the files are copied recently, they will be deleted if their access timestamps are older than 30 days. ls -ltu can be used to check the access time of the files, sorted by access time.
-We can use touch command to update the access time of the files.
-Or, better to use acacia for long-term storage.
+• As per Pawsey policy, files in /scratch are deleted automatically.
+The system checks the last access time of the files.
+Therefore, even if the files are copied recently, they will be deleted if their access timestamps are older than the specified days. ls -ltu can be used to check the access time of the files, sorted by access time.
+It is better to use acacia for long-term storage.

 Acacia